-If you take medications for different medical conditions, you may be eligible to get services, at no cost to you, through a medication therapy management (MTM) program.
+If you take medications for different medical conditions and/or you are in a Drug Management Program to help you use your opioid medications safely, you may be eligible to get services, at no cost to you, through a medication therapy management (MTM) program.
 This program helps you and your provider make sure that your medications are working to improve your health.
 A pharmacist or other health professional will give you a comprehensive review of all your medications and talk with you about:

-- How to get the most benefit from the drugs you take - Any concerns you have, like medication costs and drug reactions - How best to take your medications - Any questions or problems you have about your prescription and over-the-counter medication
+- How to get the most benefit from the drugs you take - Any concerns you have, like medication costs and drug reactions

+- How best to take your medications - Any questions or problems you have about your prescription and over-the-counter medication

 You'll get a written summary of this discussion.
 The summary has a medication action plan that recommends what you can do to make the best use of your medications.
 You'll also get a personal medication list that will include all the medications you're taking and why you take them.
+In addition, you'll get information about safe disposal of prescription medications that are controlled substances.